 Concentrates on color as two-dimensional design.
-Students create two-dimensional designs to help them understand design/composition and the nature of color, the most complex, relative and difficult component of the visual arts.
-Both theory and practical application will be studied.
+Students create twodimensional designs to help them understand design/composition and the nature of color, the most complex, relative and difficult component of the visual arts.
+Studies both theory and practical application.

 Aviation